jordanbaird/Prism/Sources/Prism/Documentation.docc/Prism.md

 }
 ```

-The DSL's `ElementBuilder` implicitly wraps strings inside of a special, non-modifying `Standard` attribute, allowing instances of the `String` type — including string literals — to be used inline with other elements and attributes.
+The DSL's `ElementBuilder` implicitly wraps strings inside a special, non-modifying `Standard` attribute, allowing instances of the `String` type — including string literals — to be used inline with other elements and attributes.
 In the following example, the two `Prism` blocks are semantically identical.

 ```swift
 let text1 = Prism {